-The film handles marijuana in perfect irony, moderation and jubilation, and the rest of the film hits the right notes as well.
+The film handles marijuana in irony, moderation and jubilation, with a dash of heart, and soul.

 Best note in the new Harold and Kumar 3-D Christmas extravaganga: when Danneel Harris (Vanessa) tells Kumar not to stop smoking.
 The actress told High Times in 2008 she smokes pot; neither John Cho (Harold) or Kal Penn (Kumar) partake (so they say).

 Thursday, October 27, 2011